Muse-Semu/airbnb-clone-project/README.md

 - 🏠 Many-to-One with Properties (A review is for one property)
 - 📅 Many-to-One with Bookings (A review is linked to one booking)

+## Feature Breakdown

+### User Management

+  - This feature enables secure user registration, authentication, and profile management.
+It ensures users can create accounts, log in securely, and manage personal details, forming the             foundation for personalized interactions within the platform.

+### Property Management

+- Property management allows hosts to create, update, and delete property listings, including details like location, price, and amenities.
+It empowers hosts to showcase their offerings and enables users to browse available properties effectively.

+### Booking System

+  - The booking system facilitates users reserving properties by specifying check-in and check-out dates and managing booking details.
+It ensures seamless coordination between guests and hosts, streamlining the reservation process.

+### Payment Processing

+  - Payment processing handles secure transactions for bookings, recording payment details and statuses.
+It provides a reliable mechanism for financial exchanges, ensuring trust and transparency between users and hosts.

+### Review System

+ - The review system allows guests to post ratings and comments for properties they’ve stayed at.
+It enhances user trust by providing feedback on property quality and host reliability, aiding      future booking decisions.

+### API Documentation

+  - API documentation, built with OpenAPI and GraphQL standards, provides clear guidelines for interacting with backend endpoints.
+It ensures developers can integrate and extend the platform         efficiently, supporting robust and flexible data access.

+### Database Optimizations

+  - Database optimizations, including indexing and caching, enhance data retrieval and storage efficiency.
+These improvements reduce latency and server load, ensuring a smooth and scalable user     experience even with high traffic.

 ## 🚀 Getting Started